dracula/fb-messenger/README.md

 To run this project you will need [Sass](http://sass-lang.com/)

-My preferred way to use sass is to install [node-sass](https://github.com/sass/node-sass) using `npm install -g node-sass` and then run `node-sass --watch --source-map-contents src/sass --output src/css
+My preferred way to use sass is to install [node-sass](https://github.com/sass/node-sass) using `npm install -g node-sass` and then run `node-sass --watch --source-map-contents src/sass --output src/css`

-Open up your chrome browser and enter [chrome://extensions](chrome://extensions) into the address bar , or click on settings, more tools, extensions.
+Open up your chrome browser and enter **chrome://extensions** into the address bar, or click on settings -> more tools -> extensions.
 Toggle **developer mode** and click on **load unpacked**.

 _Note: Make sure you `watch` the `src/sass/` directory during development.
 The syntax of the command to do this will depend on which sass you have installed._